-When interviewing various architects for the job, one of the deciding factors should be whether you get on, and whether you feel confident enough that you’d be able to approach them about anything and it all run smooth.
+When interviewing various architects for the job, one of the deciding factors should be whether you get on, and whether you feel confident enough that you’d be able to approach them about anything.
+This will help it all run smoothly.

-A breakdown in communication can have a lasting affect on the whole project, so when choosing your architect make sure you can depend on them and that you’re both comfortable.
+A breakdown in communication can have a lasting effect on the whole project, so when choosing your architect make sure you can depend on them and that you’re both comfortable.

-Find an Architect Who Has Experience With the Planners
+4. Find an Architect Who Has Experience With Planners